 Financial liabilities are derecognised when the contractual obligations are discharged, cancelled or expired.
 The company also derecognises financial liabilities when their terms are modified and the cash flows of the modified liabilities are substantially different, in which case new financial liabilities based on the modified terms are recognized at fair value.

-(i) Employee benefits^a
+(f) Employee benefitso